Do You Know How To Stop Older Adult Abuse?

 Block on Trump's Asylum Ban Upheld by Supreme Court

-On June 15, organizations across the world will be participating in World Elder Abuse Awareness Day.
-The participating organizations will not only be teaching people what constitutes elder abuse, but will also be teaching the public on how to identify and stop it.
+On June 15, organizations across the world will participate in World Elder Abuse Awareness Day.
+The participating organizations will not only be teaching people what constitutes elder abuse, but they will also be teaching the public how to identify and stop it.

 If you can't make it to one of these events, you can still participate in Elder Abuse Awareness Day on your own.
-Just take some time to educate yourself on the different types of elder abuse, as well as how to stop it, and maybe chat with a few colleagues or peers about the issue, or post on social media, to help raise awareness.
+Take some time to educate yourself on the different types of elder abuse, learn how to stop it, and maybe chat with a few colleagues or peers about the issue or post on social media to help raise awareness.